Howard Levitt: Legal career

 Levitt developed his career at Lang Michener, which has since rebranded itself as McMillan LLP.
 In 2011, Levitt started his employment law firm, Levitt LLP.
 His clients have included the Business Development Bank of Canada, Corus Entertainment, CPA Canada, Rogers Communications, Shaw Communications, and The Co-operators.

-His firm worked on the Matthews v.
+Levitt's firm worked on the Matthews v.
 Ocean Nutrition Canada Ltd. case, which reached the Supreme Court for its verdict.
-Levitt's team represented Matthews, a former Ocean Nutrition Canada employee who sought damages over his exclusion from the company's long-term incentive plan (LTIP).
+His team represented Matthews, a former Ocean Nutrition Canada employee who sought damages over his exclusion from the company's long-term incentive plan (LTIP).
 In 2020, the Supreme Court of Canada unanimously ruled that Matthews was entitled to over $1 million in damages for the loss of the LTIP payments.
 In February 2023, he co-counselled with local counsel and won the largest compensation ever awarded for an employment law case in New Brunswick.
+In May 2023, Levitt was elected as a bencher for the Law Society of Ontario (LSO).

 Political career

 Levitt was Ontario Counsel for the Jean Chretien for Leadership campaign in 1990.
 At the time of the Meech Lake Accord, Levitt was co-chair, along with the Honourable John Roberts, of ALARM, an organization of Liberals across Canada opposing the Accord which included Premiers and provincial Opposition Leaders.
 Pierre Trudeau provided this group with support at the time.